Skyfillers/sf_simple_faq/Documentation/Main/UsersManual/Installation/Index.rst

 #.
 Create a new sysfolder in your page tree, where you create FAQs and
    categories.

 #.
+It is necessary, thay you provide **plugin.tx_sfsimplefaq.settings.listPageUid and plugin.tx_sfsimplefaq.settings.detailPageUid**
+   if you want to not show the answers in the list.

+#.
 Include the plugin “Simple FAQ” on a page.
 If there is no TypoScript setting for the storagePid,
    the folder containing your FAQs needs to be set in the plugin und "Behaviour -> Record Storage Page".